neroist/nova/README.md

 H619Z, H61A0, H7060, H610A, H6059, H7028, H6198, H6049.

 Only Wi-Fi devices are supported.

+## Notes
+**Important - Positional arguments are not supported.** For example: `nova color 0 "aliceblue"` will not work and throw an error.
+You will have to explicitly declare every argument you pass into the command.
+For example: `nova color -d 0 -c "aliceblue"`.

 ## Installation
 1. Download the .exe from the [most recent version](https://github.com/nonimportant/nova/releases/latest) (If your browser or antivirus raises a warning, ignore it).